LIT CTF 2023 - license-inject

 text is the recognized text using tesseract.

-We need to perform SQL inject though plate picture.
+We need to perform SQL injection though plate picture.

 Here is the injection: LOL" OR name = "codetiger and the query becomes: